Koboo/at-command/README.md

 And how can you set specific permissions for a command?
 Do you have to check them yourself, although there is a ``@NoPermission`` method?

-Answer: **No!**
+The answer is as simple as you do it: **No!**

 To define permissions you just have to use the ``@Access("permission")`` annotation.

-This works for a command and for methods, even together!
+This works for a class of a command and for the inner methods, even together!
 If a player does not have the permission, the ``@NoPermission`` method is called.

 ## Help